yeboyebo/v4motor/wp-content/plugins/wp-smtp/readme.txt

 1. Download and extract `wp-smtp.zip` to `wp-content/plugins/`
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. "Dashboard"->"Settings"->"WP SMTP"
-4. There are some examples on the settings page, you can click the corresponding icon to view.(such as "Gmail""Yahoo!""Microsoft""163""QQ")
-5. For more information of this plugin, please visit: [Plugin Homepage](https://wpsmtpmail.com/ "WP SMTP").
+4. For more information of this plugin, please visit: [Plugin Homepage](https://wpsmtpmail.com/ "WP SMTP").

 == Installation ==

 1. Download and extract `wp-smtp.zip` to `wp-content/plugins/`
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. "Dashboard"->"Settings"->"WP SMTP"
-4. There are some examples on the settings page, you can click the corresponding icon to view.(such as "Gmail""Yahoo!""Microsoft""163""QQ")
-5. For more information of this plugin, please visit: [Plugin Homepage](https://wpsmtpmail.com/ "WP SMTP").
+4. For more information of this plugin, please visit: [Plugin Homepage](https://wpsmtpmail.com/ "WP SMTP").

 == Changelog ==

+= 1.2 =
+Fixed: handle the mail parts as needed

+= 1.2 =
+New and shiny mail logger.

 = 1.1.11 =
 All good, still maintained, just update some info